 QSEHRAs also offer value to small businesses in unique situations, such as those with employees who are covered under a spouse’s or parent’s group policy and even those with employees without insurance.

 Some small businesses choose to self-insure to avoid the expensive premiums and restrictions of group health insurance.

 With a self-insurance arrangement, the business assumes the financial risk for providing healthcare benefits to employees.
 This means that rather than paying a fixed premium to an insurer, the business pays for each employee's out-of-pocket claim as it arises.

 Terms of eligibility and covered benefits are outlined in formal plan documents.
 Typically, the business sets up a trust fund to earmark money contributed by both the business and its employees to pay these claims.
 Businesses may also pair the fund with a stop-loss policy that limits the businesses’ potential risk.

 Third-party administrators (TPAs) manage claims and other filings.

-However, self-insurance is risky and larger than expected claims could put a small business out of business.
+However, self-insurance is risky, and larger than expected claims could put a small business out of business.
 For this reason, self-funded health insurance is more common among larger businesses.
 In fact, the average size of a self-funded business is 300 to 400 employees.

-Whether you choose to offer a small group health insurance policy, an HRA, or a combination of the two, understanding your options is the first step to finding the right policy for you and your employees.
+Whether you choose to offer a small group health insurance policy, an HRA, a health stipend, or a combination of the three, understanding your options is the first step to finding the right policy for you and your employees.

-This article was originally published on January 6, 2020.
-It was last updated October 17, 2021.
+This blog article was originally published on January 6, 2020.
+It was last updated on March 1, 2022.